eCommerce sites typically have two types of pages:

 Breadcrumbs are links, too, so they serve as navigational elements that not only make it easier for search engines to crawl your page, but they create a better user experience.

-Both internal and external links are important.
+Both external and internal linking is important when it comes to SEO for eCommerce product pages.
 Check out our post about off-page SEO for eCommerce to learn more about external links.

 Use HTML Tables or Lists